NeurIPS ‘25 Tutorial: Foundations of Imitation Learning

 Featuring Nathan Srebro (TTIC; moderator), Kianté Brantley (Harvard University), Surbhi Goel (University of Pennsylvania), Audrey Huang (UIUC), Tatsunori Hashimoto (Stanford University).References

-- Stéphane Ross and J. Andrew Bagnell.
-Efficient reductions for imitation learning.
-AAAI, 2010.
+- Efficient reductions for imitation learning.
+Stéphane Ross and J. Andrew Bagnell.
+AISTATS, 2010.

-- Nived Rajaraman, Lin F. Yang, Jiantao Jiao, Kannan Ramachandran, Toward the Fundamental Limits of Imitation Learning.
+- Toward the Fundamental Limits of Imitation Learning.
+Nived Rajaraman, Lin F. Yang, Jiantao Jiao, Kannan Ramachandran.
 NeurIPS, 2020.

 Imitation Learning in Discrete Settings: Contemporary Results